 *If my information is out-of-date, please send me a message and I’ll update this post.
 Thanks!

-20 thoughts on “Los Algodones, Mexico: Dental Review”
+21 thoughts on “Los Algodones, Mexico: A Dental Destination for Medical Tourists”

 Thanks for the info, Heather Davis!
 One thing you didn’t mention… will these dentists take Canadian cash and what about their exchange rates for same?
 You may not know, but what the heck, I thought I’d ask.